Lector v1.0.0

 [in]textThe string of text to wrap.

 [in]line_lengthThe desired line length to use when wrapping.
-The actual line length may be longer if the string of text contains very long words whose lengths exceed the desired line length.
+Must be strictly greater than zero.
+Very long words whose lengths exceed this line length are hyphenated.

 Returns

-The resulting vector of strings that contains one string per line.
+The resulting sequence of strings of text that contains one string per line.

 ◆ wrap_and_left_align()